emesik/cardano-python/docs/source/quickstart.rst

     Out[5]: Balance(total=Decimal('998.831199'), available=Decimal('998.831199'), reward=Decimal('0.000000'))

 Congratulations!
 You have connected to the wallet.
-You may now proceed to the next part, which will tell you about :doc:`interaction with wallet <wallet>`.
+You may now proceed to the next section, which will tell you about :doc:`interaction with wallet <wallet>`.